On the additive image of 0th persistent homology: Quiver representations

+\begin{proof} Let us first observe that we may assume the field \( F \) to be algebraically closed: Recall that by Theorem~\ref{thm.fieldext} a representation \( R \) is in the additive image of \( \funct{free}_* \) if and only if \( R \otimes_F \widehat{F} \) is, where \( \widehat{F} \) denotes the algebraic closure of \( F \).
+It follows that if we can show the theorem for \( F \) being algebraically closed then it also holds for smaller fields.

-\begin{proof} In view if Theorem~\ref{thm.APR_preserves_induced} it suffices to consider the case of three outgoing arrows.
-The same theorem, in conjuction with Proposition~\ref{prop.preproj_and_preinj_are_induced}, shows that all preprojective and preinjective representations are in the additive image of \( \funct{free} \).
+In view of Theorem~\ref{thm.APR_preserves_induced} it suffices to consider the case of three outgoing arrows.
+The same theorem, in conjunction with Proposition~\ref{prop.preproj_and_preinj_are_induced}, shows that all preprojective and preinjective representations are in the additive image of \( \funct{free}_* \).
 Thus it remains to consider regular representations.

+We know explicitly the simple regular representations from \cite{RepresentationTheoryOfArtinAlgebrasII}*{XIII.2, Table 2.6}, by applying a reflection functor.